 Jessup, MD 20794

-Responsible to supervise subordinates in performance of specialized technical radio repair, as well as routine maintenance to the statewide 700 MHz radio network, including base stations, mobile and portable radio units, radar/speed control equipment, microwave, fiber optics and other electronic equipment used by the Department, including radio antennas and tower site maintenance.
+Responsible to supervise subordinates in performance of specialized technical radio repair, as well as routine maintenance to the statewide 700 MHz radio network, including base stations, mobile and portable radio units, radar/speed control equipment, microwave, fiber optics and other electronic equipment used by the agency, including radio antennas and tower site maintenance.

 Education: Graduation from an accredited high school or possession of a high school equivalency certificate.

 Experience: Eight years of experience in the repair of electronic communications equipment, seven years must have included the repair of two-way FM radios.